-Wells LP-14, LP-15, and LP-16 are located southwest of the Pittsmont Dump (fig. 2-9).
-Water levels trended up in these wells between installation in 1992 and the Berkeley Pit landslide of 1998 (fig. 2-12).
-Post landslide, water levels in all three wells declined until September 2003, when they began to rise.
+Wells LP-14 and LP-16 are located southwest of the Pittsmont Dump (fig. 2-9).
+Water levels trended up in these wells between installation in 1992 and the Berkeley Pit landslide of 1998 (fig. 2-

+12).
+Post landslide, water levels in both wells declined until September 2003, when they began to rise.
+Similar water-level responses were observed in well LP-15.
 By the end of 2011, the water level in well LP-14 was within 0.5 ft of its water-level elevation just prior to the landslide; however, water levels in LP-15 and LP-16 remained 10 ft or more below their pre-landslide levels.
 Water levels decreased during most of 2012, with no apparent responses to landslides in August or November 2012, or the February 2013 slump in the southeast corner of the Berkeley Pit.
 Transducers were installed in monitoring wells LP-12, LP-13, and LP-16 to better track water-level changes following the November 2012 landslide.
 MR installed a series of dewatering wells and initiated pumping from well LP-15 in the summer of 2012.
 MR had briefly dewatered LP-15 by pumping immediately after the 1998 landslide.
 Water-level trends since August 2012 are attributed primarily to these dewatering activities (fig. 2-13).
+(Recent winterization activities around the wellhead and pump installation in LP-15 have prevented water-level monitoring.)